Geometric modular flows in 2d CFT and beyond

 The relative entropy as a function of $z$ is shown in green in the left panel of figure \ref{fig:entropy}.
 Since the relative entropy is a measure of distinguishability, it vanishes at $z=0$, where $\ket{\Psi}=\ket{\Omega}$, and grows monotonically as move away from $z=0$, ultimately diverging as $z$ approaches either $z_{\max}$ or $z_{\min}$.
 This indicates that the states are becoming more and more distinguishable as the absolute value of $z$ increases.
-While the relative entropy is always positive, the relative entropy density, \ie the integrand of eq.~\eqref{eq: Srel}, can be negative, as shown in figure \ref{fig:reldensity}.
-Note again the divergent behavior as $z$ approaches $z_{\min}$ and $z_{\max}$.
+While the relative entropy is always positive, the relative entropy density, \ie the integrand of eq.~\eqref{eq: Srel}, can be negative.